-Three dynamic and exciting cities make Southwest France Shine in 2020
+Three Dynamic and Exciting cities that Make Southwest France Shine

 By Sarah Heath

-Three cities in southern France stand out in 2020, both for their historic charm and legacies plus for the interesting attractions that have been built there to bring new visitors and continue to keep France at the vanguard of tourism.
+Three cities in southwest France stand out, both for their historic charm and legacies plus for the interesting attractions that have been built there to bring new visitors and continue to keep France at the vanguard of tourism.
+Below is a Southwest France travel guide.

 Toulouse has long been known for being the headquarters of Europe’s aviation business, with Airbus located here and the city is full of engineers and other smart workers who make the airliners that fly all over the world right here.